10 Jun Effective Techniques for Responding to Highly Resistant Clients

 David has a Master’s degree in Health Care Bioethics from Loyola Marymount University, USA, and he did his undergraduate degree at University of Southern California.
 He is a member of the American College of Health Care Executives.
 He is a certified AMA / EPEC (Education for Physicians) trainer.
 He also is the founding chairperson for the Hospital Association of Southern California Palliative Care Committee and spent the last decade as an executive in a 650 bed, three hospital system in Los Angeles County.

 This online workshop will give you instant access to 6 hours of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 120 days after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short assessment quiz.
 If the certificate is not showing, please confirm you have marked all sections as ‘Complete’.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.